judeabii/Snake-Game/README.md

-# Snake-Game
+# Snake Game
-Snake Game -  GUI using Python
+Snake Game using Python GUI

+This is implemented using the tkinter module which is built into the Python Standard library